COMMUNITY CONNECTION SEMINARS

 December 2022 Community Connections

-Join North Allegheny School District and the NA Citizen’s Advisory Committee for a discussion about Internet Safety presented by the United States Secret Service.
-The goal of this event is to bring safety resources and information related to online and personal safety to our community.
-Use this form to RSVP to the event.
+On December 5, 2022, North Allegheny School District and the NA Citizen’s Advisory Committee held a discussion about Internet Safety presented by the United States Secret Service.
+The goal of this event was to bring safety resources and information related to online and personal safety to our community.

 - Sharing location on apps like Snapchat